 Contact your credit card issuer right away.
 If the account hasn’t been cancelled yet, you may be able to continue using the card.
 Your issuer will be able to advise you.

-If the account has already been cancelled, destroy the old card.
+If the account has already been cancelled, destroy the old card by cutting it up.
 (Tempting though it may be to use it as a car windshield scraper.)
 Throw away the bits in different places so no one will be able to piece together the card number.
 If it’s a chip card, make sure you destroy the chip (cut it up into pieces).